madelinegannon/jetson-nano-accessories/README.md

 ## Modular Clip System
 <img src="https://github.com/madelinegannon/jetson-nano-builds/blob/master/images/jetson_nano_assembly.gif" width="600" align=right>

-These assemblies use a system of clips to hold the Jetson Nano to a variety of swappable adapters and mounts.

-The idea behind this is to have a modular, quick-to-print system is to allow you to take your Nano in a number of new scenarios without needing to screw it into an enclosure.
+My goal for these accessories was to have a kit of swapple, quick-to-print parts, so I could mix-and-match different clips, adapters, and mounts on the fly.

-So, for example, you could snap it into the [Bicycle Mount Kit](https://github.com/madelinegannon/jetson-nano-builds/tree/master/bicycle-mount) for your commute to work, snap it into a [Stand](https://github.com/madelinegannon/jetson-nano-builds/tree/master/stands) that's sitting on your workstation, and maybe put your Nano on your [Refrigerator](https://github.com/madelinegannon/jetson-nano-builds/tree/master/magnetic-mount) or in your [Garden](https://github.com/madelinegannon/jetson-nano-builds/tree/master/garden-stake) when you get back home.
+So, for example, over the course of my day, I could snap a Nano into the [Bicycle Mount Kit](https://github.com/madelinegannon/jetson-nano-builds/tree/master/bicycle-mount) for my commute to work, then snap it into a [Stand](https://github.com/madelinegannon/jetson-nano-builds/tree/master/stands) that's sitting on your workstation, and then maybe put my Nano on my [Refrigerator](https://github.com/madelinegannon/jetson-nano-builds/tree/master/magnetic-mount) or in my [Garden](https://github.com/madelinegannon/jetson-nano-builds/tree/master/garden-stake) when I got back home.

 ### Components
 The three basic components are a _Nano Clip_, that the Jetson Nano Developer Kit snaps into, a _Board Backer_, that protects the back of the Nano and has slots for the Nano and Battery Clips, and a _Battery Clip_, that a portable battery pack snaps into.
 Based on your scenario, you may or may need battery power — so there are other connection options for the rear slots in the Board Backer (e.g., [Suction Cups](https://github.com/madelinegannon/jetson-nano-builds/tree/master/suction-cup-mount)).